adloky/smalls/english/all-dorothys-adventures-in-oz.md

 "Help, help!" screamed the King.

-"An egg! an egg! **Run for your lives!**1" shouted the captain of the Nomes.
+"An egg! an egg! **Run for your lives!** (Спасайся кто может!)" shouted the captain of the Nomes.

 The warriors tumbled over one another.
 They rushed down the winding stair, fell off the balcony into the great cavern beneath, knocked over those who stood below them.

-Billina flew over to Dorothy and whispered eagerly to the girl, "Get his belt!
+Billina flew over to Dorothy and whispered eagerly to the girl,

+"Get his belt!
 Get the Nome King’s jeweled belt!
 Quick, Dorothy, quick!"

 Dorothy obeyed.
 She ran at once behind the Nome King, and unbuckled his splendid jeweled belt and carried it away.
 Then she fastened it around her own slim waist.